History of Fox News: Fox Magazine

 Fox Magazine was launched in 1997 as a weekly newsmagazine on the Fox News Channel.
 Hosted by Laurie Dhue, the program was an almost weekly look into some of the previous week's stories, in addition to special series produced by the program itself, such as its constant series about Nashville.
-These shows mostly consisted of adverts from the Fox News program and the National Rifle Association.
+These shows mostly consisted of adverts from the Fox News program and the National Rifle Association of America.
 Included in the programming were a recap of the previous week's commentaries from a number of the network's commentators.
 The program would come to an end on September 11, 2005, with Dhue leaving the network to work on Geraldo at Large.

 Fox and Friends

 Fox & Friends is a morning news show that debuted in 1998.
 It is currently hosted by Ainsley Earhardt, Steve Doocy, and Brian Kilmeade during the week.
 Weekends are hosted by Rachel Campos-Duffy, Pete Hegseth and Will Cain.